jlengstorf/presentations/functional-programming/README.md

 ### tl;dr

 Used properly, functional programming means cleaner code, easier maintenance, and simpler testing.
 But most of us will never use it.
 Why?
-Because it's usually explained with jargon, complex math, and some nonsense about monads or whatever.
-And math is hard, so most of us run away screaming.
-This talk explains how we can get the benefits of functional programming today — with no math required.
+Because **functional programming is usually explained with jargon**, complex math, and some nonsense about monads or whatever.
+And math is hard, so most of us run away screaming. **But here's the thing: functional programming doesn't actually require math.** This talk explains how we can get the benefits of functional programming today — with _no math required_.

 ### Longer Description